Southwestern United States: Pre-European contact

 Not long after the Hohokam reached the height of their culture, all three major cultures in the Southwest began to decline for unknown reasons, although severe drought and encroachment from other peoples have been postulated.
 By the end of the 15th century, all three cultures had disappeared.
-The modern Indian tribes of the Isleta, Hopi, Zuni, Sandia, Cochiti, Santa Ana, Taos, Acoma, and Laguna trace their ancestry back to the ancestral Puebloans, while the Akimel O'odham and Tohono O'odham claim descent from Hohokam.
+The modern Puebloan tribes of the Isleta, Sandia, Cochiti, Kewa, Santa Ana, Taos, Jemez, Acoma, Laguna, and Zia, as well as the Hopi and Zuni peoples, trace their ancestry back to the Ancestral Puebloans, while the Akimel O'odham and Tohono O'odham claim descent from Hohokam.
 The area previously occupied by the Mogollon was taken over by an unrelated tribe, the Apache.
-While it is unclear whether any of the modern Indian tribes are descended from the Mogollon, some archeologists and historians believe that they mixed with Ancestral Puebloans and became part of the Hopi and Zuni.
+While it is unclear whether any of the modern Indian tribes are descended from the Mogollon, some archeologists and historians believe that they mixed with Ancestral Puebloans and became part of the modern Hopi and Zuni tribes.

 Prior to the arrival of Europeans, the Southwestern United States was inhabited by a very large population of American Indian tribes.
 The area once occupied by the ancestral Puebloans became inhabited by several American Indian tribes, the most populous of which were the Navajo, Ute, Southern Paiute, and Hopi.
 The Navajo, along with the Hopi, were the earliest of the modern Indian tribes to develop in the Southwest.
 Around AD 1100 their culture began to develop in the Four Corners area of the region.
-The Navahos migrated from northwestern Canada and eastern Alaska, where the majority of Athabaskan speakers reside.
+The Navajos migrated from northwestern Canada and eastern Alaska, where the majority of Athabaskan speakers reside.
 The Ute were found over most of modern-day Utah and Colorado, as well as northern New Mexico and Arizona.
 The Paiutes roamed an area which covered over 45,000 square miles of southern Nevada and California, south-central Utah, and northern Arizona.
 The Hopi settled the lands of the central and western portions of northern Arizona.
 Their village of Oraibi, settled in approximately AD 1100, is, along with Acoma Sky City in New Mexico, one of the oldest continuously occupied settlements in the United States.
 The Mogollon area became occupied by the Apaches and the Zuni.
 The Apache migrated into the American Southwest from the northern areas of North America at some point between 1200 and 1500.
 They settled throughout New Mexico, eastern Arizona, northern Mexico, parts of western Texas, and southern Colorado.
 The Zuni count their direct ancestry through the ancestral Puebloans.
 The modern-day Zuni established a culture along the Zuni River in far-eastern Arizona and western New Mexico.
 Both major tribes of the O'odham tribe settled in the southern and central Arizona, in the lands once controlled by their ancestors, the Hohokam.